-- Add the sugars to a large bowl then pour in the cooled butter and whiskey.
+- Add both white and brown sugars to a large bowl then pour in the cooled butter and whiskey.
 Beat with a hand mixer for about a minute.

 - With the mixer on low, slowly add in the mixed dry ingredients about a cup at a time until just mixed together.

-- With a spoon, fold in the chocolate chips and refrigerate the dough for an hour.
+- Fold the chocolate chips into the dough, then refrigerate for an hour.

 - Preheat the oven to 350 degrees.

-- Spray to baking sheets with cooking spray and scoop out the cookies dough using a 1½ tablespoon scooper.
-Or you can form the sough into golf ball sized balls.
+- Spray two baking sheets with cooking spray and scoop out the cookies dough using a 1 1/2 tablespoon scooper. (golf ball sized)